Who can get universal credit, housing benefit and council tax rebate?

 - any ‘non-dependant deductions’ that apply.
 These are the assumed contribution that other adults who live you make towards the rent (whether they do or not).
 In UC they are a flat rate amount.
 In HB they vary according to the income of the non-dependant person.

 But the amount you get may be less than this if your income is above the figure the DWP/ your local council use as your basic living expenses.
-You automatically get the maximum help for UC if your only income is UC and/or child benefit, or for HB if you receive the guarantee credit element of state pension credit (or, if you are aged under 66, you receive any one of the three out-of-work legacy benefits.)
+You automatically get the maximum help for UC if your only income is UC and/or child benefit, or for HB if you receive the guarantee credit element of state pension credit.

 Your ‘eligible rent’ isn’t necessarily the same as the full rent you pay.
 If your landlord is a local council or a housing association your eligible rent is your full rent less: